When I first started this project, I didn't know what would come of it.

 Then, in October of 1929, the economy crashed.
 The auto industry lost $16 million in one day, and investors yanked out another $14 million the next.
 The Great Depression had begun.
 GMC crumpled, as did the plant, and all the employees lost their jobs.
 The following years would bring out the Dirty Thirties in Saskatchewan, taking what once was a rising, prosperous province down into dust.
 The plant would sit dormant for a decade, abandoned.

 In 1939 Canada joined World War II.
 At the time, the Royal Saskatchewan Museum was located in the Normal School.
 The military wished to turn the school into a Commonwealth Air Training Plan, so the museum relocated to the old GMC Building.
 Months later they would have to relocate again, as the military wished to convert the plant into a munitions factory.
-Anti-tanks guns, anti-aircraft missiles and, according to one historian, "a secret weapon" were built here.
+Anti-tanks guns, anti-aircraft guns and, according to one historian, "a secret weapon" were built here.
 No proof of that secret weapon has ever been found because as soon as the war ended, the building was gutted.

 Some once called Regina the "City That Should Never Have Been", but due to the dreams, strength and determination, our city has evolved, grown and prospered.
 Today, for the first time in nearly a hundred years, Regina is one of the fastest growing cities in Canada.
 We are ushering in a new chapter in the history books.
 From tornadoes to riots, to automotive assembly plants to train stations, our city has seen it all.
 Nothing describes Saskatchewan and Regina more than the etchings outside Regina City Hall, which read: "Out of the bloodshed and ashes of Batoche, a strong province developed.
 Saskatchewan was, and is, a crazy quilt of cultures and religions."
 And Regina is the heart of it all.